nk1tz/prisma-graphql-server-poc/README.md

 - query for all posts containing a keyword you know you included in your draft "content".
 - finally publish the draft.

 The scheme introspect tab on the right hand side will be your best friend while attempting to do this and much much more.
+Also explore the introspect feature on the prisma service itself, notice all the db manipulations that were automatigically generated based on the datamodel defined in `prisma/datamodel.graphql`.

 :)